gruel/AphorismToTEI/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `AphorismToXML` for local development.
+Here's how to set up `eXegis` for local development.

-1. Fork the `AphorysmToXML` repo on GitHub.
+1. Fork the `eXegis` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/AphorismToXML.git
+    $ git clone git@github.com:your_name_here/eXegis.git

 3. It is advised to use one of the following method: